jdegand/devchallenges-cat-wiki/README.md

 - I needed to use `encodeURI` on the breed names inside the `Link` hrefs.
 Spaces are not allowed inside a link's href.
 - Prior to the Next 14 conversion, I checked for duplicate pictures in the extra images grid.
 I have not done that here.
 Ultimately, even if you perform a filter to exclude duplicate file names, the API database has entries of the same photo with a different file name.
 I documented this issue in my [Angular conversion of this project](https://github.com/jdegand/angular-cat-wiki).
 - The breed detail page was deopted and used the client to fetch the data.
 This may expose the API key.
 I looked in the devtools and the `x-api-key` was undefined for the API requests.
 This error was caused by an incorrect placement of React Suspense.
 Suspense is needed when you add `useSearchParams`.
 I think the Suspense needs to wrap a component function and not just JSX.
-- Suspense isn't showing the Fallback component in the breed component.
-- If you don't provide a key to the Suspense component, Next cannot tell if it has changed or not.
-See [this for more](https://stackoverflow.com/questions/76644147/suspense-fallback-is-not-showing-in-nextjs-13-when-navigate-by-userouter).
-- The key might not be necessary.
-I had the Suspense inside a main tag.
+- I had the Suspense inside a `main` tag.
 Suspense probably needs to be the outermost element in its component.
 The fallback displays very briefly.
 Even on slow 3G, the loading text was barely there.
+It seems like you only see the Fallback when you run the build version of the app.
 - The `breeds.module.css` was preloaded, but it was not used by the breed page.
 - Link component preloads CSS modules and this causes a warning in the console.
 If there are many Link tags, the browser console will be flooded.
 This is very annoying.
 If you add `prefetch={false}` to the Link tag, the warning will go away.
 Performance implications?
 I didn't notice much of a difference.
 - App router seems to have a very loose CSS structure.
 You can colocate CSS anywhere.
 I am not really a fan of this and I preferred using a styles folder.
 In my conversion, I left the original styles folder and I still have it for now.
 I could move the component styles into the components folder or I could just add the files to the base app folder.

 ## Continued Development